vtamprateep/vtamprateep/README.md

 # Hi there 👋

-From risk management to strategy and a master's in computer science later, I'm an aspiring software engineer looking to build things that make the world better off.
+From risk management to strategy and now a master's in computer science, I'm an aspiring software engineer looking to build things that make the world better off.

 ### 🧰 What I'm working on